sambilbow/sambilbow.github.io/_posts/2023-04-12-north-star-on-linux.md

    ```
 2. A grey, fullscreen Xwayland Monado window should open on your main display.
 3. Move it to your North Star display, e.g by using the Kwin shortcut `Meta-Shift-right`
-4. Congratulations, you win :tada:
+4. Congratulations, you win 🎉
 5. You can check Monado has access to your sensors by running a demo.
 6. Open a new terminal, download this simple [demo](https://gitlab.freedesktop.org/monado/demos/openxr-simple-playground), enter the directory, make and run the demo with:
    ```zsh